Belloche/DraftShare/Journal.md

 4-27-21

 I added a UserPage but it just gets a 500 Internal Server Error.
 It might be something with findByPropertyEqual.

+4-28-21

+I fixed UserPage so it displays the right information!
+Now to figure out upvoting and downvoting, change password, and a Search.
+ALso going to deploy the new WAR to AWS.